spiffdev/help-pages/pages/04.developer/docs.md

     console.log(workflowResult.transactionId); // The spiff transactionId.
-This needs to be placed in the metadata of the order console.log(workflowResult.designProductId); // Only set if shouldCreateDesignProduct is set to true console.log(workflowResult.complete); // Did the user quit early });
+This needs to be placed in the metadata of the order console.log(workflowResult.designProductId); // Only set if shouldCreateDesignProduct is set to true console.log(workflowResult.complete); // Did the user quit early console.log(workflowResult.baseCost); // The base cost of the customised item console.log(workflowResult.previewImage); // The preview image of the design console.log(workflowResult.designId); // The saved design ID that the user just created.
+This can be used in conjunction with window.Spiff.replayDesign
+});